nick-monticello-instinct/firebot-lambda/README.md

 - Check `JSM_CHATOPS_ENABLED` is set to "true"
 - Ensure the JSM bot has proper permissions in your Slack workspace
 - Review logs for invitation errors
+- The bot now verifies membership after invitation and provides fallback messages if the bot isn't available

 ### Debugging